scicloj/note-to-test/README.md

 - support docstrings
   - generate tests from code examples in docstrings
   - explore generate docstrings in a structured way (marking code examples explicitly)
+- support approximate comparisons of values for floating-point computations

 ## License